eryksiejka47/K-Spice-API-Yggdrasil/README.md

 👉 https://www.python.org/downloads/release/python-31210/

 ### 2. Step Two – Install Required Python Packages

-Before using the K-SPICE API, you need to install some useful Python packages.
+Before using the K-SPICE API, you’ll need some extra Python tools (called "packages") that help with data handling, math, and plotting.

-#### First, make sure `pip` is installed:
+#### First, what is `pip`?

-If you're using Windows and Python 3.12.10, `pip` should already be included.
-But if it's not, you can install it by running:
+`pip` is a tool that lets you download and install other useful Python tools (called packages).
+It usually comes with Python, but if it’s missing, you can install it by running:

 ```bash
 python -m ensurepip --upgrade

 ```

 #### Then, install the packages: